PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 ### Make signs / flyers / banners / props

-Use our [figma design template](https://www.figma.com/community/file/1233064002969152026) or check the [media folder](https://drive.google.com/drive/folders/1bQ_MZ8giK-Mee4ABkO0BgcFInaXruNpa?usp=sharing) to make your own flyers / banners / posters.
+Use our [Figma design template](https://www.figma.com/community/file/1233064002969152026) or check the [media folder](https://drive.google.com/drive/folders/1bQ_MZ8giK-Mee4ABkO0BgcFInaXruNpa?usp=sharing) to make your own flyers / banners / posters.
-We have a <a href="/PauseAI_flyer.pdf" target="_blank">flyer</a>. that you can print out and hand out to people.
+We have a <a href="/PauseAI_flyer.pdf" target="_blank">flyer</a> that you can print out and hand out to people.
 Also check out the [Discord thread](https://discord.com/channels/1100491867675709580/1138484822117974191) where we discuss protest materials.

 Make **signs** that people can hold up during the protest.